samarthmahesh/Shortest-Path-visualizer/README.md

 # Shortest-Path- Visualizer
-Project done on Nov 10th 2024
+Project done on Nov 10th 2024. \n
 A Python project that implements NetworkX and Matplotlib together with Dijkstra’s algorithm to identify and display the minimal distance path between weighted graph network cities.

 PROJECT